Derek Carr Player Prop Bets for NFL Week 17 | Las Vegas vs. Indianapolis 1/2/2022

 - Carr averages 245.2 passing yards per game in four matchups against the Colts, 24.3 fewer yards his over/under in Sunday's game.

-- Carr recorded multiple touchdown passes in all of those outings against the Colts.
+- In all of those games against the Colts, Carr threw multiple TDs.

 - Note: Carr's stats vs. Colts date back to 2016.